senzanome75/About-quantum-mechanics/README.md

-# About-quantum-mechanics
-About quantum mechanics
+# About quantum mechanics

+---

+About quantum mechanics, the principle of parallel worlds and the anthropic principle.